Enzemo/Ffbot-IDLE-Mods/README.md

 May or may not ban you from leaderboards!

+May play a sfx on game over (it wasn't working  when I packaged this, I'm working on it).

 Currently generates two Json files with various information in the same location as exe.
 See releases for pck and example Json output.

+An example html can be found here, this is simply an example of how the Jsons can be used.